DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

 ## Enrolling Chromebooks

 When your Google Chromebooks arrive, you’ll need to enrol them using your Google Admin console.
-This is so that you can remotely manage device settings, such as security and software updates.
+This will allow you to remotely manage device settings, such as security and software updates.
 You must enrol the devices in a Google domain before you issue them to young people and families.

 ### How to enrol Chromebooks and add Cisco Umbrella